-+ Turn the intersections between jazz harmony and hip-hop into creative gold!
-Soundfly’s new course with pianist and producer, Kiefer, on keys, beats, and chord changes, comes out in November!
-Hop on our mailing list to learn more.[The following are all ascending intervals.
++ Combine theory, improvisation, and jazzy hip-hop, and improve your piano chops with Grammy-winner Kiefer in Kiefer: Keys, Chords, & Beats.[The following are all ascending intervals.
 If you’re looking for help with descending intervals, check out our newer article, “Memorize Descending Intervals with This Handy Guide.”]

 Being able to recognize intervals in music is one of those classic hallmarks of being a pro.
 If you’re a singer, it means you can walk into an audition or performance and hammer out a melody you’ve never even heard before right off a sheet of music.
 If you’re an instrumentalist, it means you can hear a melody once and immediately translate it to your instrument without too much trial and error.

 Basically, recognizing intervals is a key part of gaining fluency as a musician.
 It can greatly ease your ability to bring out more complex emotional tapestries in your harmonies.
 For those lucky devils with perfect pitch, it’s a cake walk.
 For everyone else, it’s one of the most difficult things to learn.
 Which is why we suggest cheating: remembering intervals by associating them with popular melodies you already have memorized.

 Below is our list of common intervals and some of the recognizable melodies you can associate them with.
 By the way, all of these are ascending intervals.
 Here’s where you’ll find the descending ones.

 Got any others?
 Include them in the comments below.
 And for a closer exploration of intervals, and many more examples, check out our online course, Unlocking the Emotional Power of Chords.

 The minor second is your quintessential evil villain approach sound — mostly because John Williams made it so.
 This interval will now forever be enshrined as the two bassy notes that signify a shark’s about to get you.